aquilesC/aquiles.me/content/essays/My Story as a Founder.md

 ## From freelancing to entrepreneur
 As much as I liked freelancing, there was a moment when I realized I wanted to grow in other directions.

-Freelancing gives you a wealth of problems to solve and allows you to learn very useful skills, but it [[essays/Do things that can scale|does not really scale]].
+Freelancing gives you a wealth of problems to solve and allows you to learn very useful skills, but it [[_Do things that can scale|does not really scale]].

 At the moment in my life I was in a very unique position: I was outside of academia and I was not pursuing an academic career, I knew how to build things, and I had a bit of an exposure to *doing business*.